My Work Setup

 Update 8/1/2022 – I canceled my paid plan and switched to Notion.

-I tested Notion and have switched from Evernote over.
+I tested Notion and switched from Evernote.
 I’m currently on the free tier but plan to upgrade to the paid plan in the near future.
-The import from Evernote doesn’t work and their support team wasn’t very helpful in getting it resolved which is the only reason I haven’t already upgraded to the paid version.
+The import from Evernote doesn’t work, and their support team wasn’t very helpful in resolving it, so I haven’t already upgraded to the paid version.

 Update – 1/5/2023

 I finally found a way to import my Evernote documents to Notion.
-This free, open-source tool just saved me a bunch of time, and unlike the official importer, actually works. https://github.com/vzhd1701/enex2notion I sent vzhd1701 a cup of coffee and switched to a paid plan on Notion for $76 for the first year.
+This free, open-source tool saved me a lot of time, and unlike the official importer, it works. https://github.com/vzhd1701/enex2notion I sent vzhd1701 a cup of coffee and switched to a paid plan on Notion for $76 for the first year.

 Taskade – $224.10/Lifetime – Added 10/19/2022

-I bought a lifetime deal with Taskade and it’s quickly becoming one of my favorite organizational tools.
-It does everything Trello does, but also offers mind maps, and more.
+I bought a lifetime deal with Taskade, and it’s quickly becoming one of my favorite organizational tools.
+It does everything Trello does but offers mind maps and more.
 It helps organize task lists, take structured notes, manage projects, and collaborate with others.
-I’m using it to get myself more organized, brainstorm, and track progress.
+I use it to get more organized, brainstorm, and track progress.

 Private Internet Access – 99.00 for three years

-VPN tool for when I’m on a public network or test what a site looks like from another country.
+I use a VPN tool when I’m on a public network or to test what a site looks like from another country.

 Microsoft Office 365/Google Docs

-I find myself switching between the two products depending on what I’m doing.
-For personal stuff, I’ll fire up a Google Doc if I need to do something quickly or collaborate with someone on a document since it’s free with Gmail.
-If I’m doing business-oriented work, I’ll usually Word/Excel.
+I switch between the two products depending on what I’m doing.
+I’ll fire up a Google Doc for personal stuff if I need to do something quickly or collaborate with someone on a document since it’s free with Gmail.
+If I’m doing business-oriented work, I’ll usually use Word/Excel.
 I have a paid subscription to Office, but when the subscription expires, I may switch to Google Docs entirely.

 FontAwesome – $60/year

 I missed this when it was on Kickstarter, and I regret not getting it sooner.
-Worth every penny for using standard icon glyphs across my work.
+It’s worth every penny to use standard icon glyphs across my work.

 Cloudflare/Namecheap/Name – $10/year per domain